 Whistleblower and False Claims Act Litigation

-For example, NPR represented a whistleblower in multiple FCA cases alleging that major energy companies were underpaying federal oil and gas royalties.
+For example, NP represented a whistleblower in multiple FCA cases alleging that major energy companies were underpaying federal oil and gas royalties.
 These cases resulted in a number of significant settlements for the Government.
-NPR incurred more than $5 million in out-of-pocket expenses assisting the Government in one of these cases alone (Wright v.
+NP incurred more than $5 million in out-of-pocket expenses assisting the Government in one of these cases alone (Wright v.
 AGIP Petroleum Company et al.).
-While this is just one example of NPR’s success in whistleblower litigation, it demonstrates our ability to dedicate substantial time and resources to achieve outstanding results.
+While this is just one example of NP’s success in whistleblower litigation, it demonstrates our ability to dedicate substantial time and resources to achieve outstanding results.